Kubernetes-project-Roboshop/adss/README.md

 # User --> username and password
 # Role --> What are the permissions he had
 # Binding --> Admin  gonna attach user with role.

+kubectl get ns -nodes
+kubectl get roles -n <namespcae-name>
+kubectl get rolebinding -n <namespcae-name>

+# In simple context RBAC:
+It decides who should what should do,
+K8s admin assain the roles to the user by using rollbinding.